yuvrajsingh2304/demo/Notices/Holiday25Dec.md

-# College will remain close on eve of Christmas.
+# College will remain close on eve of Christmas (i.e. 25.12.2020).